-Creutz & Partners monitors the important matters of the portfolio companies either itself or through the investment manager.
+Creutz & Partners monitors the important matters of the portfolio companies through the responsible investment manager.
 This is done by, inter alia, analysing the financial and non-financial reports of these companies, examining the published information on their websites, and assessing the information provided in data sources of specialist news services and independent research providers.
 Furthermore, other publications (e.g. newspapers, financial journals or academic publications) may also contribute to Creutz & Partners' views on the company's corporate governance framework or environmental impact and best industry practices.
 ESG matters are also monitored by Creutz & Partners as part of its ongoing portfolio management activities.

-In addition, Creutz & Partners or the investment manager tracks certain corporate actions of the portfolio companies (e.g. capital increase, squeeze out, share buyback, merger/acquisition) through an information channel of C&P Fund's depository.
+In addition, Creutz & Partners, through the investment managers, tracks certain corporate actions of the portfolio companies (e.g. capital increase, squeeze out, share buyback, merger/acquisition) through an information channel of C&P Fund's depository.

-The available information is discussed on an ongoing basis in the investment committees of C&P Funds and early action is taken in order to preserve the interests of C&P Funds and its investors.
+The available information is discussed on an ongoing basis in the investment committees of the C&P Funds' sub-funds and early action is taken in order to preserve the interests of the respective sub-fund and its investors.